Speakers

 Read Bio

+Carol Tobias is president of the National Right to Life Committee.
+A native of North Dakota, she has served on the National Right to Life board of directors since 1987.
+From 1983 to 1991, she was executive director of North Dakota Right to Life and in 1991 was hired as National Right to Life political director, a position she held until 2005.
+In that capacity, she organized and conducted seminars on pro-life issues and on becoming involved in the political process.
 During her tenure as political director, pro-life majorities were elected to both the U.S. House of Representatives and U.S. Senate.
-In 2000 and 2004, she oversaw the efforts of National Right to Life’s political action committee on behalf of George W. Bush.
-In 2014, she testified before the United States Senate Committee on the Judiciary in opposition to the so-called “Women’s Health Protection Act.”
+In 2000 and 2004, she oversaw the efforts of National Right to Life’s Political Action Committee on behalf of George W. Bush.
+In 2014, she testified before the U.S. Senate Committee on the Judiciary in opposition to the so called “Women’s Health Protection Act.”
+She has appeared on numerous television and radio programs throughout the country.
+Carol and her husband, Damon, live in New Mexico.

 Read Bio